freesewing/freesewing/markdown/org/docs/designs/waralee/instructions/en.md

 Press your pants, and try them on!

-Hold the front side against your belly and wrap both strings around you and tie in the back (or, if you have long strings, wrap them all the way around you and tie in the front).
-Then hand the back side through your legs to yourself and tie the other strings in the front.
+Hold the front side against your belly and wrap both straps around you and tie in the back (or, if you have long straps, wrap them all the way around you and tie in the front).
+Then hand the back side through your legs to yourself and tie the other straps in the front.

 Here is an article demonstrating how to tie wrap pants: [How to Tie Wrap Pants](https://www.wikihow.com/Tie-Wrap-Pants)